The most important thing in communication is hearing what isn’t said.Peter Drucker

 A Business Transformation Depends on Effective Communication with the Front Line

 1. The supervisory level in your business is like a Sergeant Major.

 An Army depends on its Sergeant Majors.
 They determine its success in battle.
 Similarly, your business depends on your “Sergeant Majors”: your Level 1 managers, your supervisors.
 They “run” your business and determine whether it succeeds.

 2. Do your change programs treat Supervisors with the respect they deserve?

-Do you bypass them and interact directly with “their troops”.
-Or do you first win them over to supporting the change initiative and then let them win over and prepare their teams?
-Using the way they always manage their teams: mutual trust.
-Who do their troops trust more: Senior Executives or their Sergeant Major during times of uncertainty?
+Do you bypass them and interact directly with “their troops”?
+Or do you first win them over to support the change initiative and then let them win over and prepare their teams for the upcoming change?
+Who do their troops trust more during times of uncertainty: the Senior Executive at head office or their Sergeant Major sitting in the trench with them?